-Track things like domain name management, website hosting, WordPress plugins, social media managers, job boards, business licenses, or any writer’s tools that you use strictly for your business (and don’t forget that Grammarly subscription).
+Track things like website hosting subscriptions, WordPress plugins, job board subscriptions, business licenses, or any writer’s tools that you use strictly for your business.

 Find out how much it costs you every month to maintain those subscriptions and/or memberships, even if you only pay it once or twice a year.

 This will give you an idea of how much it costs each month to run your freelancing business.